pxnov/bdfd-loops/README.md

 3. Configure Martine Bot with the `/autoporn` command in this channel
    - Martine Bot will automatically send content at 5-minute intervals
 4. Configure Autodelete Light Bot with `/set` command
-   - Configure in the channel as Martine Bot
+   - Configure in the same channel as Martine Bot
    - Specify the deletion time interval as desired

 ### 2. BDFD Implementation